wisdark/AORT/README.md

 `A easy-to-use python tool to perform dns recon, subdomain enumeration and much more`

-The purpouse of this tool is helping bug bounters and pentester during reconnaissance
+The purpouse of this tool is helping bug haunters and pentesters during reconnaissance

-If you want to know more about the tool you can read my own [post](https://d3ext.github.io/aort) in my blog
+If you want to know more about the tool you can read my own [post](https://d3ext.github.io/aort) in my blog (written in spanish)

 ## Installation:
-It can be installed in any system with python3
+It can be used in any system with python3

 You can easily install AORT using pip: